SE-ML/se-ml.github.io/_best_practices/02-efficient-models.md

 ---

 Large models are often associated with richer representations and better performance.
-However, the use of large models can lead to inefficent resource management.
+However, the use of large models can lead to inefficient resource management.
-For example, using smaller models which run at smaller resolutions for image classification tasks can pottentially improve computational, storage and data transfer resources -- ultimately leading to smaller development and operational costs and to a smaller carbon footprint.
+For example, using smaller models which run at smaller resolutions for image classification tasks can potentially improve computational, storage and data transfer resources -- ultimately leading to smaller development and operational costs and to a smaller carbon footprint.
 Therefore, the use of efficient models should be a critical objective in any application of ML.

 There are multiple ways to select or develop efficient models, either by (i) selecting a model with less parameters for the task at hand or (ii) compressing, pruning or distilling a large model to a more efficient one.